 Here's a shot of all the ingredients as they begin to melt.
 In this batch, I used two ounces by weight or volume of each ingredient.
 I weighed the wax and cocoa butter, and used a liquid measure for the oil.

 When everything has melted completely, pour the liquid into molds of your choice.
 I had molds available that I used for melt and pour soap making.
 You could also use muffin tins or some other small container.
 12 ounces of product would fill one of the rectangular bar molds, making six bars.

 After several hours, the lotion will be firm and hard and should release easily from the mold.

 My mold set has a lot of fun shapes.
-I’m rather fond of the basic oval bars or rectangular bars, but the boys like the stars and moons better.
-I bought these years ago at a local craft store, but there are some super cute molds available now like this fish, frog and turtle mold.
+I'm rather fond of the basic oval bars or rectangular bars, but the boys like the stars and moons better.
+I bought these years ago at a local craft store, but there are some super cute molds available now like this animal shapes mold.

 Both the shea butter and cocoa butter work well for moisturizing.
 I find the shea butter bars to be a little tackier and take longer to absorb into the skin.
 They also smell a bit “planty”, not bad, just not as good (to me) as the cocoa butter.